Literature of Flanders

 Literature of Flanders or Flemish literature is literature from Flanders, historically a region comprising parts of present-day Belgium, France and the Netherlands.
 Until the early 19th century, this literature was regarded as an integral part of "Dutch" (Nederlandse) literature.
 After Belgium became independent from the Netherlands in 1830, the terms Flemish literature and literature of Flanders acquired a narrower meaning, and refer to the Dutch-language literature produced in Belgium.
-The lion's share of literature created in Flanders remains part of Dutch-language literature, in close connection with the Netherlands, as well as Suriname.
+Most of the literature created in Flanders remains part of Dutch-language literature.

 Medieval Flemish literature

 Chronicles

 Manuscript KB 76 E 23 - fol 100r of the Rhyming Chronicle of Worringen.

 The oldest literary works from the region now known as Flanders (until 1795 roughly comprising the County of Flanders, the heart of the Duchy of Brabant, and the County of Loon) were not written in the Middle Dutch language, but in Latin.
 Apart from such devotional literature such as hagiography, various local and regional chronicles began to emerge as early forms of historiography.
 The earliest textual tradition in the County of Flanders was the so-called Flandria Generosa, which started as a very simple and basic genealogy of the counts of Flanders in the late 10th century.
 In the next stages, called the Genealogia comitum Flandrensium, the texts were updated until the year 1168.

 As these initial texts were copied and expanded further by scribes, more narrative elements were added about other groups of people, society as a whole, the landscape and environment, and lots of events and developments in the wider region were included.
 By 1200, the first translations of Flandria generosa from Latin into Old French started to appear.
 By the mid-14th century, during the transition from Old to Middle French, the Chronique de Flandre was written, which in turn served as the basis for the Middle Dutch Rhymed Chronicle of Flanders.
 However, the main branch of the Flandria generosa tradition was the Continuatio Claromariscensis, which by the early 15th century brought forth a family of prose chronicles in Middle Dutch, known as the Excellent Chronicle of Flanders (Excellente Cronike van Vlaenderen).

 Chronicle writing in Brabant began much later, in the 13th century, also initially in Latin.
 One of the first in Middle Dutch was the Rhyming Chronicle of Worringen, a dramatic account of the Battle of Worringen (1288) in praise of the victor John I, Duke of Brabant.
 The most famous Middle Dutch example is the Brabantsche Yeesten, another rhymed chronicle, until 1351 written by Jan van Boendale.